22-year-old on becoming America’s first vaccine millionaire: ‘I thought it was a prank call’

 Bugenske, however, signed up for her jab as soon as she was eligible.
 Registering for the lottery when it was announced was “a win-win” she said, but she forgot about the drawing soon after — that is, until about five minutes before it was announced on live TV, when DeWine called.

-Long before, Bugenske had urged her grandmother, who is in her 70s and lives in Michigan, to get the shot quickly as possible.
+Long before, Bugenske had urged her grandmother, who is in her 70s and lives in Michigan, to get the shot as quickly as possible.

 “She encouraged me all the time to get it,” Karen Bugenske said of her granddaughter.
 She added that she had never been opposed to the vaccine, but “wasn’t in any hurry for it.”